P1ntas/LBAW/docs/ebd.md

 ### 4. Transactions

-> Transactions needed to assure the integrity of the data.
+Transactions are used to assure the integrity of the data when multiple operations are necessary.

 | Transaction     | TRAN01                              |
 | --------------- | ----------------------------------- |